square/xcknife/README.md

         }]}]}
 ```

-This provides a lot of data about the partitions and their imabalances (both internal to the partition sets, and amongst them).
+This provides a lot of data about the partitions and their imbalances (both internal to the partition sets, and amongst them).

 If you only want the *-only* arguments, run with the `-a` flag: